NYU-ITS/rts-docs-dev/docs/hpc/02_connecting_to_hpc/03_ood.md

 -   Interactive Apps such as JupyterHub and RStudio without the need for port forwarding

-Open OnDemand (OOD) is accessible to all users with a valid NYU HPC account while on-campus network or through a VPN.
+Open OnDemand (OOD) is accessible to all users with a valid NYU HPC account while on-campus network or through a VPN via https://ood.hpc.nyu.edu.

-To access OOD visit: https://ood.hpc.nyu.edu (VPN Required)

 ## Access the Shell